Low-Rank Dynamic Mode Decomposition: An Exact and Tractable Solution

-Alternatively, there exist non-intrusive data-driven approaches.
-In particular, linear inverse modeling~\cite{penland1993prediction}, principal oscillating patterns~\cite{Hasselmann88}, or more recently, dynamic mode decomposition (DMD)~\cite{Chen12,Jovanovic12,kutz2016dynamic,Schmid10,Tu2014391} propose approximations of the unknown function $f_t$ by a linear and low-rank operator.
-This linear framework has been extended in \cite{CuiMarzoukWillcox2014} to the quadratic approximation of $f_t$.
-Although a linear framework may be in appearance limited, it has recently obtained a new surge of interest because of its prominent role in decompositions known as extended DMD or kernel-based DMD \cite{budivsic2012applied,li2017extended,williams2015data,williams2014kernel,2017arXiv170806850Y}.
-The latter decompositions can characterise non-linear behaviors under certain conditions~\cite{klus2015numerical}. \\
+Alternatively, there exist data-driven approaches.
+In particular, linear inverse modeling~\cite{penland1993prediction}, principal oscillating patterns~\cite{Hasselmann88}, or more recently, dynamic mode decomposition (DMD)~\cite{Chen12,2016Dawson,hemati2017biasing,Jovanovic12,kutz2016dynamic,Schmid10,Tu2014391} propose to approximate the unknown function $f_t$ by a linear and low-rank operator.
+This linear framework has been extended to quadratic approximations of $f_t$ in~\cite{CuiMarzoukWillcox2014}.
+Although linear approximations are in appearance restrictive, they have recently sparked a new surge of interest because they are at the core of the so-called extended DMD or kernel-based DMD \cite{budivsic2012applied,li2017extended,williams2015data,williams2014kernel,2017arXiv170806850Y}.
+The latter decompositions characterize accurately non-linear behaviours under certain conditions~\cite{klus2015numerical}.